 Can I meet with student mentees?

 Absolutely!
 It is entirely up to you and student mentees whether to meet in-person.
-We strongly encourage any such meetings to take place over the phone or virtually via Zoom or some other platform during covid-19.
+We strongly encourage any such meetings to take place over the phone or virtually via Zoom.

 What if I am not ready to be an Alumni Career Mentor, but I still want to share career advice with EU students?